pieces-app/workshops/10x-developer-productivity/slides.md

 # This is where AI powered dev tools can help!

 <!--
 AI tools can help manage all this for you.
-AI is great at reasoning over large amounts of data.
+AI is great at reasoning over large amounts of unstructured data.
 Combine an LLM that is trained on code, with an AI tool that brings in this context, and you have a powerful tool.
 -->

 ---